Hello there!

 • Login into your End-User Dashboard using end user login URL.

-• For Cloud Version: The Login URL for end users will be available after setting up Organisation name.
+The Login URL for end users will be available after setting up Organisation name.

-• (You can follow these steps and use the login URL present in the Branding section.)
+(You can follow these steps and use the login URL present in the Branding section.)

 Multi-Factor/Two-Factor Authentication(2FA) for RD Web Cloud and On-Premise end-users Login URL

-• For On-Premise version: The Login URL will be the same as of Admin Login URL.
+The Login URL will be the same as of Admin Login URL.

-• For now, we have selected the "OTP OVER SMS"as our 2FA method for RD Web Access.
+• For now, we have selected the "OTP over SMS" as our 2FA method for RD Web Access.
 You can explore the guide to setup other 2FA methods here.

-• Click on Configure/Reconfigure "OTP OVER SMS".
+• Click on Configured "OTP over SMS".

 • Multi-Factor/Two-Factor Authentication(2FA) for RD Web Access Configure 2FA Panel

-• Multi-Factor/Two-Factor Authentication(2FA) for RD Web Configure Second Factor-SMS(Enter Mobile Number)
+• Configure Multi/Two-Factor Authentication(2FA) for RD Web

 • Admin can change the second factor of the End user from the User List.